folly2022/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. a script that lists all local variables and environment variables, and functions
 6. a script that creates a new local variable
 7. a script that creates a new global variable
+8. a script that prints the result of the addition